swolemonkey/OceanView-v2/CONTRIBUTING.md

 ## Intellectual Property Notice

-By contributing to this project, you agree that your contributions become the property of the repository owner.
+By contributing to this project, you agree that your contributions become the property of Ricky Jury (the repository owner).
 All intellectual property rights to your contributions are transferred to the repository owner upon submission.
 The repository owner retains sole rights to any content or products built using this code.

 ## Code of Conduct